 Charleston Drinks: Wine Bar

 Bin 152 – Tucked away on Lower King Street, Bin 152 is an oasis surrounded by antique shops and galleries.
 Forty wines by the glass and over 200 wines by the bottle.
-Forty different cheeses and charcuterie all served a la carte with our freshly baked bread.
+Forty different kinds of cheese and charcuterie all served a la carte with their freshly baked bread.
 Downtown Lower King

 Charleston Eats: Fine Dining

-Charleston Grill Being that Charleston is a tourist/beach town most restaurant have a casual,”come as you are” atmosphere.
+Charleston Grill Being that Charleston is a tourist/beach town most restaurants have a casual, ”come as you are” atmosphere.
 Their food may be spectacular, but it is by no means a “fine dining” experience.
 Charleston Grill is the exception, and it is top shelf in every way the food, the service, and the wine list.
 This restaurant is in the Belmond Charleston Place Hotel but if you are not staying there do not let that deter you.
 Many an occasion is celebrated in this restaurant by locals and tourists alike.
 Downtown